scvalex/ltc/docs/final.md

 to the slaves.
 It is easy to see now why this stream must be
-lossless: if the master applies any change which the slaves do not receive, they will end up checking constraints against a different data set than the master, and may find failures where there are none;
-so, it would be impossible to check consistency on the slaves.
+lossless: if the master applies any change which the slaves do not receive, they will end up checking constraints against a different data set than the master, and may find constraint failures where there are none; so, it would be impossible to check consistency on the slaves.

 Since LTc's replication needs to work over lossy connections, LTc cannot support the kinds of constraints that are central to relational